huangsunan/MCB185-2021/GUMPY.md

 application.
 You may also find it useful to install Linux virtual machines on your Mac.
 See below for more information.

+## Linux on Chrome ##

+If your computer is a Chromebook running ChromOS, you have a built-in Linux vitual machine.
+You just ahve to turn it on.
+Go to Settings -> Advanced -> Developers -> Linux virtual enviornments.
+Once installed, you will have a _Terminal_ application that you will use to get to the Linux CLI.
+The Linux installed is very stripped down and not much is installed.
+You will need `nano` for this tutorial.
+TO install that, type the following command in the terminal.

+	sudo apt install nano

 ## Linux on PC ##

 If your computer is a PC currently running Windows, you will have to install